agranya99/Learning-Management-System/README.md

 ## no-gui

 **'nogui': true** needs to be passed within the JSON body to get proper response while accessing endpoints.
-**auth_token** will be received as a response to the `/login` call.
-It needs to be passed as part of the JSON while accessing other endpoints.
+**`auth_token` will be received as a response to the `/login` call.
+It needs to be passed as part of the JSON while accessing other endpoints.**
+`message` field in the response includes relevant messages.

 - `/login`:  Starts a new session for the user and returns `auth_token`.
 	Required: `username`, `password`